ACerS Refractory Ceramics Division

 Nominations received after December 1 shall be held for the following year.
 To request a nomination form please contact Patty Smith at P: (573) 341-6265, F: (573) 341-6151.

-The Refractories Institute (TRI) will once again award a limited number of scholarships based on academic merit and the applicant’s demonstrated experience and interest in the field of refractories.
-The scholarships will be awarded in the form of one time grants of $5,000 each and are available to college undergraduate or graduate students studying in North America who will be enrolled full time for the 2015-16 academic year in pursuit of an undergraduate or advanced degree in ceramic engineering, materials science or similar discipline.
-Deadline for applications is March 13, 2015.
+The Refractories Institute (TRI) will once again award a limited number of scholarships for the 2016-17 academic year, based on academic merit and the applicant’s demonstrated experience and interest in the field of refractories.
+The scholarships will be awarded in the form of one time grants of $5,000 each and are available to college undergraduate or graduate students studying in North America who are enrolled full time for the 2015-16 academic year in pursuit of an undergraduate or advanced degree in ceramic engineering, materials science or similar discipline.
+Deadline for applications is March 11, 2016.
 Find out more today.

-refractories WORLDFORUM is the new technical and scientific journal for the entire refractories sector: production, application and further development of high temperature materials.
+refractories WORLDFORUM.
+The new technical and scientific journal for the entire refractories sector: production, application and further development of high temperature materials.
 It addresses refractories professionals worldwide, i.e. in the production of refractories as well as in industries processing and consuming refractories, raw materials and additives, plant and machine suppliers. refractories WORLDFORUM is published four times per year in English.